dwrobel/flatcam/README.md

 10.02.2019

 - working on a new tool: Extract Drills Tool who will create a Excellon object out of the apertures of a Gerber object
+- finished the GUI in the Extract Drills Tool

 8.01.2019